mirshoaibahmed/Heart-Disease-Prediction-Project/README.md

     ```
 2. Navigate to the project directory.
 3. Ensure you have Python and the required libraries installed.
-4. Open the Jupyter Notebook file in your environment and run the cells sequentially to see the analysis and model in action.
+4. Open the Google Colab file in your environment and run the cells sequentially to see the analysis and model in action.